ACME-Climate/acme_processflow/source/configuration.rst

-The values for each data type are by default the same for every case, but case specific definitions can be added by creating a new section inside the data type section with the case name, for example:
+The values for each data type are by default the same for every case, but case specific definitions can be added by creating a new section inside the data type section with the case name.
+In this example, the my.case.1 remote_path option over rides the default value, and includes a custom substitution keyword.
+Note that the keyword when defined must be lower case, but when used in the data_type value must be upper case.

 ::